-This course reviews fundamental mathematical operations and explains their applications to the field of welding.
+This course reviews the fundamental mathematical operations and explains their applications to the trades fields.
 Course topics will include: decimal and fraction operations and conversions, the metric and English systems of measurement, and basic geometry as applied to common shapes and forms.
-Reading and using various measurement tools, including standard and metric rulers, tape measures, and the architect's and engineer's scales will also be covered.
+Reading and using various measurement tools, including standard metric rulers, tape measures, and the architect's and engineer's scales will also be covered.
+The course includes an introduction to the trig functions and their uses.
+The course will also include trades-specific projects.